-Mexican cartel ‘apologizes’ for deaths of 2 Americans
+Mexican cartel ‘apologizes’ for deaths of two Americans

 Four Americans who traveled to Matamoros last Friday were taken captive by the cartel, after a firefight that killed a local woman.
 They were identified as Latavia McGee, Zindell Brown, Eric Williams, and Shaeed Woodard.
 Another woman, Cheryl Orange, was denied entry because she did not have the proper documents, according to local media reports.

 Orange told AP that the group traveled from South Carolina to Mexico so that McGee could have a “tummy tuck” cosmetic surgery procedure.
-The Daily Mail reported on Thursday that Brown, McGee, Williams and Woodard all had a history of drug charges.
+However the Daily Mail reported on Thursday that the four who entered Mexico had a history of drug charges.

-When Tamaulipas authorities tracked them down on Tuesday morning, in the nearby town of El Tecolote, McGee was “barefoot and covered in dirt,” while Williams had a gunshot wound in the left leg.
-Brown and Woodard had been killed.
-Their remains were sent back to the US on Wednesday.
+When Tamaulipas authorities tracked them down on Tuesday morning, in the nearby town of El Tecolote, Brown and Woodard were dead, McGee was “barefoot and covered in dirt,” while Williams had a gunshot wound in the left leg.

 Police arrested a 24-year-old Mexican they say was guarding the prisoners.
 He was identified only as “Jose N.”